 I used the yellow one because I think the flavor is better.

-But you can totally use the regular one of you prefer.
+But you can totally use the regular white bag if you prefer.

 In a large bowl add two cups of maseca, half a teaspoon of salt and 1 3/4 cup of water.
 With your hand mix everything together thoroughly.